askap-vast/vast-tools/README.md

 # vast-tools

-A Python module to interact and obtain the VAST Pilot Survey data.
+A Python module to interact with and obtain the VAST Pilot Survey data.

 ## Prerequisites